Standard 8 - Overseas student visa requirements

 This procedure describes how the University will:

-|At Risk:||An ‘At Risk’ student is a student who for any reason, is considered as not, or potentially not, meeting program or course progression requirements.|
+|At Risk||An ‘At Risk’ student is a student who for any reason, is considered as not, or potentially not, meeting program/qualification or course/unit/module progression requirements.|

 |Immigration||Department of Home Affairs|

 |Intervention Strategy||Any documented action targeted at addressing the needs of an ‘at risk’ student.
 Referred to as a Success Plan in fdlGrades.|

 |Onshore international student||A person who holds an Australian Student Visa and is an 'overseas Student' as defined by the ESOS Act.|

 |Partner Provider (PP)||Educational institute providing programs/qualifications and courses of the University through an approved Education Agreement.|